aukilabs/posemesh/core/node-registration/README.md

 - Generating SIWE messages/signatures for registration payloads.
 - Persisting registration state for downstream consumers.
+- Parking once the runtime has successfully acquired registration, then re-arming only on recovery signals.
-- Enforcing a cross-process file lock so that only one registrar runs at a time.
+- Enforcing a process-local lock so that only one registrar task runs at a time.
-- Exponential backoff with jitter when DDS requests fail.
+- Exponential backoff with jitter when DDS requests fail, while rate-limiting repeated `409 Conflict` warnings.